-To get best range of motion, put lift cylinder (#2) in bottom hole (as shown) when cutter is supplied with 21" to 26" tires.
-Put the lift cylinder (#2) in the top hole (A) when the cutter is supplied with 29" tires.
-When supplied with larger tires, overall ground clearance can be increased by putting the lift cylinder (#2) in the bottom hole (as shown), but lower cutting height ranges will be sacrificed.
+To get best range of motion, put lift cylinder (#2) in bottom hole (as shown) when cutter is supplied with 21" laminated tires.
+Put the lift cylinder (#2) in the top hole (A) when the cutter is supplied with larger tires.
+When supplied with larger tires, overall ground clearance can be increased by putting the lift cylinder (#2) in the bottom hole (as shown), but low cutting height range will be sacrificed.

-Stay clear from underneath the cutter and directly behind transport tires.
+To avoid serious injury or death: Stay clear from underneath the cutter and directly behind transport tires.
 The cutter could fall suddenly causing the decks to lower and tires to roll back.

-- 1. Park tractor and cutter on a level surface. - 2.
+- Park tractor and cutter on a level surface. - 2.
 Fully extend deck lift cylinder (#2) and fold cylinders to lower the wings. - Without relieving hydraulic pressure, shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15.
-Place sturdy support blocks or jack stands under the four corners of the center deck. - Remove stroke control spacers from lift cylinder (#2). - Return to tractor seat and start the tractor.
-Lower center deck onto support blocks.
-Shut tractor down properly before dismounting.
+Place sturdy support blocks or jack stands under the four corners of the center deck. - 4.
+Remove stroke control spacers from lift cylinder (#2). - Return to the tractor seat and start the tractor.
+Lower the center deck onto support blocks.
+Shut the tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15. - 6.
-Remove hairpin cotter and hitch pin (#6) on both ends of cylinder. - 7.
+Remove hairpin cotter and hitch pin (#5) on both ends of cylinder. - 7.
 If moving from hole (A) to bottom hole, measure the distance between the bottom hole and cylinder hole on axle.
 Over a bucket or oil catch, crack hose fitting to drain oil and retract cylinder to below measured length. clean cylinder and dispose of oil properly. - 8.
-Reposition hydraulic cylinder to the desired mounting hole, reinsert hitch pin (#6) and secure with hairpin cotter. - With jack or overhead lift, lift the rear axle to align with rod end of cylinder (#2) and reinsert hitch pin and secure with hair pin.
-Remove jack or lift straps. - Return to the tractor and fully extend center deck lift cylinder to raise the deck up. - 11.
+Reposition hydraulic cylinder to the desired mounting hole, reinsert hitch pin (#5) and secure hairpin cotter. - 9.
+With jack or overhead lift, lift the rear axle to align with rod end of cylinder (#2) and reinsert hitch pin and secure with hair pin.
+Remove jack or lift straps. - 10.
+Return to the tractor and fully extend center deck lift cylinder to raise the deck up. - 11.
 Without relieving hydraulics, shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15.
 Replace stroke control spacers and remove support blocks from under the four corners of the center deck.